Sibiu: Museums and parks

 Sibiu's museums are organised around two entities: the Brukenthal National Museum and the ASTRA National Museum Complex.
 The Brukenthal Museum consists of an Art Gallery and an Old Books Library located inside the Brukenthal Palace, a History Museum located in the old town hall building, a Pharmacy Museum located in one of the first apothecary shops in Europe, dating from the 16th century, a Natural History Museum and a Museum of Arms and Hunting Trophies.

 The ASTRA National Museum Complex focuses on ethnography, and consists of a Traditional Folk Civilisation Museum, a 96-hectare open-air museum located in Dumbrava Forest south of Sibiu, a Universal Ethnography Museum, a Museum of Transylvanian Civilisation and a Museum of Saxon Ethnography and Folk Art.
 Also planned is a Museum of the Culture and Civilisation of the Romany People.

-The Dumbrava Sibiului Natural Park stretches over 960 ha and it is 4 km away from the center of the city in the southwest direction along the road towards Răşinari.
+The Dumbrava Sibiului Natural Park stretches over 960 ha and it is 4 km away from the center of the city in the southwest direction along the road towards Rășinari.
 Also, here you can find the Zoological Garden and Ethnography Museum.

 There is a Steam Locomotives Museum close to the railway station, sheltering around 40 locomotives, two of which are functional.

 The first park in the city was The Promenade, later called "The Disabled Promenade." established in 1791, today part of Parcul Cetății (Citadel Park).
 Current arrangement of the park, including the space between the walls, dates from 1928.

 The Sub Arini Park, established between 1857 and 1859 based on plans of military engineer Michael Seyfried, is one of the biggest and best-maintained parks in Romania.
 There are other green spaces in the city center, the best known being Astra Park, established in 1879.